michaelskyf/ml-example/README.md

 # CaseWeek 2023

 Before workshop, you should:
-1. create virtual environment (using virualevn or anaconda) with python 3.8.
+1. create virtual environment (using virualenv or anaconda) with python 3.8.
 2. install all requirements:
 ```shell
 pip install -r requirements.txt